-- A. Written Examination (50 points 1 point per question) Each participant will complete a fifty-question, four-item multiple-choice examination.
+1. Written Examination (50 points - 1 point per question)

+Each participant will complete a fifty-question, four-item multiple-choice examination.
 Questions will come from the bank of questions at the end of the chapters included within the text and references listed at the end of this guide.
-Participants are allowed a maximum of forty-five (45) minutes to complete this - B. Problem Solving (60 points 3 points per problem)
+Participants are allowed a maximum of forty-five (45) minutes to complete the examination.

+2. Problem Solving (60 points - 3 points per problem)

 Each participant will complete twenty problem-solving activities based on problem examples found in the text and references listed at the end of this guide.

-A problem solving activity for example might be to look up specific data from an operator's manual to solve a problem stated in written form.
-These activities will be set up on a four-item multiple-choice basis.
-Each participant will have a maximum of forty-five (45) minutes in which to complete the problem solving activities.
+A problem-solving activity for example might be to look up specific data from an operator's manual to solve a problem stated in written form.
+These activities will be set up on a four-item multiple choice basis.
+Each participant will have a maximum of forty-five (45) minutes in which to complete the problem-solving activities.

-C. Performance Skills (75 points - 25 points per skill):
+3. Performance Skills (75 points - 25 points per skill)

 Each participant will complete three hands-on performance skill activities from the list of performance skills developed for agricultural mechanics included at the end of this guide.
 Each participant will have a maximum of 45 minutes for the performance skill phase or 15 minutes for each skill.
 Performance skills in the state event will be based on the agricultural mechanics curriculum.
-Skill can be found at www.ncffa.org under Resources and Chapter Guide to State FFA Activities.
+Skills can be found at https://ncffa.org/ncffa-more/cdes/.

-- 3. All consumable supplies will be provided for each participant's use.
-Equipment will be in good working order and of sufficient quantities to allow the event to proceed smoothly. - 4.
-The maximum score possible per participant is 185 points.
+All consumable supplies will be provided for each participant's use.
+Equipment will be in good working order and of sufficient quantities to allow the event to proceed smoothly.